 The Wellcome Collection, London, has a range of tattoo examples in its collection, with over 300 tattoo fragments.
 Amsterdam Tattoo Museum sadly closed its doors some years ago, although tattoo enthusiasts can still visit the tattoo parlor.
 Also in the online world, there is a treasure trove of information at The Vanishing Tattoo, Triangle Tattoo, and The Tattoo Archive.

 On a more gruesome note, how about the idea of viewing preserved tattoos?
 The ethics of collecting skin from cadavers is naturally controversial.
 However, just like an animal pelt, inked skin can be preserved in chemicals after death.
 The poor Painted Prince is probably the first example of this, enslaved even in death.
 More recently though, the National Museum of Australia asked if retired school teacher Geoff Ostling would donate his heavily tattooed body to them after death, for posthumous display in their collection.

 Irish performance artist Sandra Ann Vita Minchin commissioned a tattooist to painstakingly recreate a 17th- century painting by Jan Davidszoon de Heem across her back.
-De Heem was the most celebrated still life painter of his day.
+De Heem was the most celebrated Dutch still-life painter of his day.
 She plans to have her skin preserved posthumously and auctioned to the highest bidder.

 We can only guess at the original meanings of tattoos.
 Historians guess that they were about distinguishing your tribal connections and allegiances and may have marked transitions or initiations in the life of the community.
 They may have offered talismanic protection, or marked spectacular acts of valor.
 And, of course, they are art – now and always, a thing of beauty to adorn the body, reminders of our unique stories, inked onto our fragile yet resilient human skin.